Pluripotency of wandering dynamics: Introduction

 \subsection{Pluripotency}

+A uniformly hyperbolic horseshoe contains a rich collection of symbolic and statistical behaviors.
+However, such behavior is usually confined to a hyperbolic set of zero Lebesgue measure, and hence is not observable in the measure-theoretic sense.
+The role of pluripotency is to bridge this gap.
+It asks whether, after an arbitrarily small perturbation, the statistical behavior of a prescribed orbit in the horseshoe can be reproduced along the forward orbits of all points in a set of positive Lebesgue measure.

-Smale's horseshoe is a central concept in the study of smooth dynamical systems and was the foundation for many important recent developments in the area.
-In addition, we introduce the notion of pluripotent property in terms of a horseshoe in this paper.
-Indeed, the horseshoe in the following definition can be replaced with a uniformly hyperbolic set $\Lambda$ which is a maximal $f$-invariant set in the disjoint union of $n\,(\geq 2)$ open sets such that $f|_{\Lambda}$ is topologically conjugate to the full two-sided shift on $n$ symbols.
-To state pluripotency we need one more tool.
-For each Borel probability measures $\mu$ and $\nu$ on a compact Riemannian manifold $M$, we consider the \emph{first Wasserstein metric} $d_W$ given as
+We formulate this property for a uniformly hyperbolic invariant set with a symbolic description.
+In the definition below, the horseshoe may be replaced by a uniformly hyperbolic set $\Lambda$ which is a maximal $f$-invariant set in the disjoint union of $n\,(\geq 2)$ open sets such that $f|_{\Lambda}$ is topologically conjugate to the full two-sided shift on $n$ symbols.
+To state the definition, we use the first Wasserstein metric.